sftcd/surveys/README.md

 - "good-looking" : Talks SMTPTLS with certs that chain to a browser-trusted root
 - "medium-looking" : Talks STARTTLS ok but without a cert like the above
+- "self-signed" : Talks STARTTLS ok but with a self-signed cert like the above
 - "bad-looking" : doesn't manage to talk STARTTLS for some reason
 - "dunno" : doesn't fit the above
 - "exceptions" : something else my code didn't catch, figure it out later